 On August 30, 2011, the Corporation filed a NI 43-101 technical report in respect of the Mupane Property entitled "Independent Technical Report on the Mupane Gold Mine" dated May 10, 2011 (the "Mupane Technical Report") authored by: Justin Glanvill, BSc.
 (Hons), GDE, MGSSA, Pr.Sci.
-Nat.; Joel Mungoshi, HND Met, BSc (Hons), MDP (Mining), MBL, MSAIMM; Markus Tilman Reichardt, M.A, PhD (candidate), John Francis Winchester Sexton, BSc, BCom, MBL and Robert Charles Croll, BSc, MBA on behalf of MSA Geoservices (Pty) Ltd. The summary section from the Mupane Technical Report is reproduced in its entirety at Exhibit "B" of this AIF and the detailed disclosure in the Mupane Technical Report is SEDAR profile at www.sedar.com.
+Nat.; Joel Mungoshi, HND Met, BSc (Hons), MDP (Mining), MBL, MSAIMM; Markus Tilman Reichardt, M.A, PhD (candidate), John Francis Winchester Sexton, BSc, BCom, MBL and Robert Charles Croll, BSc, MBA on behalf of MSA Geoservices (Pty) Ltd. The summary section from the Mupane Technical Report is reproduced in its entirety at Exhibit "B" of this AIF and the detailed disclosure in the Mupane Technical Report is incorporated by reference herein.
+The Mupane Technical Report is available on the Corporation's SEDAR profile at www.sedar.com.